pioneers/runtime/executor/README.md

 # Student Code Executor

-This folder has the code to understand the student code API, interpret it, and call the corresponding Runtime processes.
+This folder includes the processes to understand the student code API, interpret it, and execute the corresponding Runtime functions.

 ### Compiling:
-`gcc $(python3.6-config --cflags) run_python.c $(python3.6-config --ldflags) -o call.out`
+`make studentapi`
+`make executor`

+### Testing
+`python test_studentapi.py`
+`make test_executor`